ropitz/dataarc-demo/docs/Choosing-Data.rst

 Choosing which data to add
 ==========================

-It can be difficult to determine which, or how much, of your data to add to DataARC.
-Every data set is different, and there is no single right answer for what to include in DataARC.
+It can be difficult to determine which of your data to map to the DataArc concept map.
+Every data set is different, and there is no single right answer for what to include in your DataArc mappings.

 Here are some factors to consider:

-* Data that may not map directly to a concept or additional dataset without a supporting dataset may not yet need the mapping, but the dataset could be useful for someone else.
-Feel free to add the dataset, but perhaps it is best to leave out any combinators that may be uncertain.
+* Data that may not map directly to a concept could be useful for someone else.
+Data elements (fields in datasets) can be included in the system but not directly mapped.
-* A dataset that is not complete could provide a couple of pieces of key evidence for someone else out there!
+* A dataset that is not complete could provide a couple of pieces of key evidence for someone else out there.
+Partially complete datasets can be added to in the future, provided the structure of the data does not change.
 * It could be helpful to flag data that you feel could provide a false sense of connection to the other observations and/or data points within your dataset.
+The _description_ part of the combinator mapping is designed to allow data contributors to highlight caveats about mappings or contributed data which might lead to dubious interpretations.

-The exercises for exploring the DataArc Knowledge Graph provide options for you to add mappings to new datasets, but in name only.
-If you'd like to add your full JSON data set to the DataArc repository, please contact Rachel Opitz to discuss that process.
+The exercises for exploring the DataArc Concept Map provide options for you to add mappings to new datasets, but you should recall that these notebooks are designed as "sandboxes" -- exploratory tools -- and do not directly connect to the official public facing DataArc repository.
+If you'd like to add your full JSON data set to the DataArc repository, please contact us to discuss that process.